Chain React 2018 — Day 1

 Jen Lucker provided the penultimate talk of the day – outlining how and why we as react native developers should add accessibility features to our mobile apps.
 Jen even provided the business case for this noting that conservatively 15% of app users could be classified as disabled.
 Therefore effectively supporting these users could in fact generate an additional 15% of revenue from applications.

 Jen provided real-world examples of how to add accessibility support for both iOS and Android and even announced support for an ESLint package that will automatically check for accessibility mark up in react native apps.

 Effective Code Reuse

 The final talk of the day came from Robert Scarano and as he eloquently put in his slides it was about effective code reuse across web and mobile.
 Robert discussed Squarespace’s approach and about how they feel they’ve achieved a “write 1.5 times, reuse on 3 platforms” solution which still offered truly bespoke, native and web UI experiences.
-Robert provided insights on how to integrate in both entirely react native and hybrid apps – again demonstrating sample code to help illustrate the solution.
+Robert provided insights on how to integrate into both entirely react native and hybrid apps – again demonstrating sample code to help illustrate the solution.

 Beyond listening to the speakers at Chain React, I found it invaluable talking with some of the wider community.
-I could write pages and pages about what was discussed but instead I will simply link you to some of their Twitter accounts.
-Talk to these guys if you want intelligent insights into react native or its wider ecosystem: @realasa @dabit3 @browniefed @EricVicenti
+I could write pages and pages about what was discussed but instead, I will simply link you to some of their Twitter accounts.
+Talk to these guys if you want intelligent insights into React Native or its wider ecosystem: @realasa@dabit3@browniefed@EricVicenti